AceRoqs/DiskTools/README.md

 C++11.

 * _GetSector_ will read a given sector from the first physical disk.
+* _PartitionInfo_ will display the partition table information from the [MBR](http://en.wikipedia.org/wiki/Master_boot_record) of the first physical disk.
 * _RipISO_ will create an ISO CD image from the first CD drive.
-* _PartitionInfo_ will display the partition table information from the [MBR](http://en.wikipedia.org/wiki/Master_boot_record) of the first physical disk.
 * _WinPartitionInfo_ is a GUI program which is a bit more complete than the other utilities.
 It will display the complete partition information \(including extended partitions\) of the first two physical disks.
+* _WriteImage_ is an in-progress tool for customizing the files on disk images.
 * _DiskTools_ is a shared library for disk reading and other code that is tool agnostic.
 The pretty printing code is probably useful to others.